epics-modules/gtest/README.md

 Easy configuration in any EPICS Makefile;
 EPICS unit tests and Google Tests can live in the same directory.

+Compatibility RULES file that allows using this module with older releases of EPICS Base.

 ## Prerequisites

-Recent versions of the EPICS 3.15 or EPICS 7 release series.
+Recent versions of the EPICS 3.15 or EPICS 7 release series are supported out-of-the-box.
+Using the provided compatibility rules file, the full functionality is available with older releases.

-Compiler that implements the C++11 standard.
+A compiler that implements the C++11 standard.

 ## Usage